panobi/metrics-sdk/README.md

 ## How does it work?

 The SDK is based on metrics and items.
 Metrics are created in the Panobi UI and have a unique identifier, which is a string.

-Items are pairs of a calendar day and a numeric (float or integer) value.
-Metrics items can be sent one at a time or in batches of up to 1000 items.
+There are two kinds of metrics in Panobi. **Timeseries** metrics show on the Panobi Timeline page and require a calendar day as the X-axis, along with a single numeric (float or integer) value.
+The day is effectively a unique key for a metric.
+Timeseries data can be sent one item at a time or in batches of up to 1000 items.
 Panobi will only store new items.

+Other chart types like bar, column, area, and table support arbitrary numbers of columns of different types.

+This SDK uses separate API endpoints to send data for timeseries metrics and other chart types, so you'll need to know which kind of metric you're sending.

+## How to use this SDK

+There are three main ways to use the SDK

+1. Use the Go libraries in the SDK to write a program in Go to send data to Panobi
+2. Export data into CSV or JSON formats using the tools of your choice (such as SQL exports, spreadsheets, or any programming language), and use Go to compile and run our example programs to send the data to Panobi
+3. Use the [curl example](#openapi) or construct a similar request in any programming language, without needing to use Go

 ## Compatibility